wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon EC2 instances.
 ```
-This guide provides detailed steps on how to install and configure Wavefront's ECS Integration.
+This guide provides detailed steps on how to install and configure Wavefront's ECS integration.
 The integration provides the following:

 - Monitoring of important CloudWatch metrics related to Amazon ECS.
 - Monitoring of detailed metrics about individual containers, services, and clusters running in your AWS ECS environment.